Naviid24/pp3-battleships/README.md

 - As a user, I want to understand the purpose and intention of the site and application when I run the program.
 - As a user, I want the navigation to be intuitive and easy to understand.
-- As a user, I want to have an option to start the game.
 - As a user, I want to be able to enter my name before I start to play the game.
-- As a user, I would like to see a welcome message and my name added to storyline for more engaging experience.
+- As a user, I would like to see a welcome message and my name added to the program for more engaging experience.
 - As a user, I want my input to be validated and error checked each time, so I can re-enter my input/choice if it is invalid.
 - As a user, I should not have to worry about capitalizing or lowercase when typing.
-- As a user I want the story line and narrative to be coherent, engaging and well-structured.
-- As a user, I want to receive the next part in the story depending on the input choices.
-- As a user, I want to reach the end of the game through one of the paths chosen, by either succeeding or failing in the game.
+- As a user, I want to see the score after each turn.
-- As a user, I want see the final outcome of the game based on the choices made.
+- As a user, I want see the final result to see how many times I tried or computer tried to win the game.
 - As a user, I want to have an opportunity to play again regardless of success or failure in the game.
-- As a user, I want to have engaging narrative with multiple paths to explore for success and failure outcomes.
-- As a user, I want to be presented with choices throughout the game that allow me to choose my path based on story scenarios.

 ## Design

-### Data Model
+### Data Model Overview

-While implementing the project in Python, my primary focus was to incorporate Object Oriented Programming(OOP) Paradigms as the project necessity is functionality-centered.
-The mechanics, interactions, and story progression are implemented using text-based input and output.
-During discussion with my mentor, he guided me on how I can use data structures for story line instead of opting for text-based iteration to keep code well-structured and organized utilising "Don't Repeat Yourself"(DRY) principle.

-- Classes: I have used a single TreasureQuest Class containing story_description(dictionary) attribute and methods to initialize the game instance for the text-based adventure game using that  dictionary, encapsulating the game's functionality and story.

-- Dictionaries: The story_description dictionary contains the game's story line, choices, and outcomes structured as follows:
-     - Keys: Strings representing different steps in the game.
-     - Values: Dictionaries containing:
-          1. "step_text": Text describing the current step.
-          2. "options" (Dictionary): Available choices and their corresponding steps.
-          3. "outcome": Outcome of the current step ("success" or "failure").

-- Functions: To keep code readable and reusable, functions(play_game, display_intro, start_game,
-  get_user_input) are  used to display the game's introduction and loop through the game's story, displaying text, options, and handle user choices, leading to different outcomes.

-- Input Validation: Each user input is validated and handled raising appropriate error depending on game stage and option to re-enter user input is provided if it is invalid.

-- Separation of Concerns: Separated the game logic from the data(story line) and the presentation (text-based input and output) to follow a good design practice and keep code well-maintained.

-- The game defines various locations and sub locations, and the player can navigate through these
-  areas based on their choices.
-The game uses text-based print statements to provide descriptions, dialogues, and narrations to convey the story and set more engaging atmosphere.
+The Battleships game is built using an object-oriented approach, which organizes the game's logic into several classes: Ship, Board, and Game.
+Each class is designed to represent a specific aspect of the game, making the code modular, reusable, and easy to maintain.

+### Key Classes and Attributes
+#### 1. Ship
+ - Purpose: The Ship class represents a ship in the game, including its size and current status.
+##### Attributes:
+ - size: The size of the ship, representing how many grid cells it occupies.
+ - positions: A list of integers representing the ship's position on the grid.
+Each position corresponds to a cell number on the board.
+##### Methods:
+ - is_sunk(): Checks if the ship has been sunk, returning True if all positions have been hit (i.e., the list of positions is empty), otherwise False.

 ### Flowchart